BleuPlayer Pro Blog

 Leave bandwidth headroom instead of designing for the exact advertised speed of your connection.
 Network spikes, concurrent household traffic, and Wi-Fi interference can destroy a stream that looked safe on paper.

-Understanding IPTV Quality 4K/8K topic photo
+Understanding IPTV Quality 4K/8K supporting photo

 Do not ignore the TV and player settings